wren-lang/wren/doc/site/modules/meta/meta.markdown

 Compiles a Wren expression into a closure and then returns the closure.
 It does not execute it.

+The closure returns the value of the expression.

 It is a runtime error if `expression` is not a string.

 Prints any compilation errors - in which event the closure will be null - but does not throw an error.